 Mini Shoes Low Top Sneakers

 The shoes have a split sole, thus providing maximum traction (I donâ€™t think I need to explain more on why traction is so important).
-The shoes also have a memory foam cushion inside and is made from high-quality leather, ensuring comfort.
+The shoes also have a memory foam cushion inside and are made from high-quality leather, ensuring comfort.
 The shoes are also extremely stylish and the brand has really cool designs as well.
 Moreover, the material used by the company is of top quality, so another advantage.
-However, the shoe is quite bulky and also it doesnâ€™t provide that much space for the front toes to curl.
+However, the shoe is quite bulky, and also it doesnâ€™t provides that much space for the front toes to curl.
 If your child has really small toes, then it wonâ€™t be an issue.

 - High-quality material